Aloshi/EmulationStation/README.md

 ================================

 - First, try to check the [issue list](https://github.com/Aloshi/EmulationStation/issues?state=open) if there are already some entries that might match your issue.
 Then make sure to check closed bugs too, to find a solution to already solved problems.
-- Try to update to the latest version of EmulationStation using git (You might need to delete you `es_input.cfg` and `es_settings.cfg` after that to reset them to default values after this):
+- Try to update to the latest version of EmulationStation using git (You might need to delete your `es_input.cfg` and `es_settings.cfg` after that to reset them to default values):

 ```
 cd EmulationStation